Obtaining an F-1 Visa

 status from another U.S. institution must complete the International Student Transfer

 Form.
 This will transfer the student’s SEVIS government database record from your former school to Cardinal Stritch University.
-Once the applicant has been academically admitted and financial viability is determined, a new Stritch Certificate of Eligibility for Non-Immigrant F-1 Students (I-20 document) can be issued from the transferred SEVIS file.
+Once you are admitted and your financial viability is determined, a new Stritch Certificate of Eligibility for Non-Immigrant F-1 Students (I-20 document) can be issued from the transferred SEVIS file.
+Download the F-1 Visa Application Checklist to ensure you have prepared all of the proper documentation.